Localized and degenerate controls for the incompressible Navier-Stokes system: Introduction

 The question of controllability by finite-dimensional controls supported in the entire domain constitutes a subject of active research, as well.
 In this case, the controls are sought to be of a very specific form (\cf~\eqref{equation:truefinitedimensionalcontrol}), but are, so far, not physically localized in a given subdomain.
 A major breakthrough in this direction has been achieved for two-dimensional periodic domains by Agrachev and Sarychev in~\cite{AgrachevSarychev2005,AgrachevSarychev2006,AgrachevSarychev2008}, who developed a geometric control approach that has subsequently been extended and improved in various ways.
 For instance, drawing upon the geometric arguments due to Agrachev and Sarychev, three-dimensional Navier--Stokes problems have been treated by Shirikyan in~\cite{Shirikyan2006,Shirikyan2007} and perfect fluids by Nersisyan in~\cite{Nersisyan2011}.
 A new proof for results of the same type has been presented recently by Nersesyan in~\cite{Nersesyan2021}, where Coron's return method is employed in combination with a special linear test.
 Moreover, Phan and Rodrigues consider in~\cite{PhanRodrigues2019} a Navier--Stokes problem which is posed in a cubical domain with the Lions boundary conditions.
 A concise and self-contained account of the Agrachev--Sarychev method, elaborating the example of the one-dimensional Burgers equation, is provided in \cite{Shirikyan2018}.

 So far, the previous two paragraphs resemble rather disjoint lines of research.
 The notion of transported Fourier modes, which are the building blocks of our control force, is in this regard intended to connect concepts from both worlds.
 At least three immediate questions remain.
 Is it possible to build $\xsym{\vartheta}_1,\dots,\xsym{\vartheta}_N$ independent of time?
-Can one dispense with the profiles $\xsym{\vartheta}_{N+4}$ and $\xsym{\vartheta}_{N+5}$ that are here necessarily supported along smooth cuts?
-How to extend the presented method in order to accommodate flows past physical boundaries?
+Can one dispense with the profiles $\xsym{\vartheta}_{N+3}$ and $\xsym{\vartheta}_{N+4}$ that are here necessarily supported along smooth cuts?
+How to treat flows in the presence of physical boundaries?